mintnchocochip/Image-Compression-and-Encryption-Pipeline/README.md

 For integrity verification, the SHA-256 hash of the *compressed* byte stream is calculated before transmission.
 The recipient recalculates the SHA-256 hash of the received compressed data and compares it to the transmitted hash.
 A mismatch indicates that the data was corrupted or tampered with during transit.

-> *Note: While an initial requirement mentioned strengthening SHA-256, the current implementation uses standard SHA-256 for integrity checking.
-A common method to "strengthen" its application, fulfilling the likely intent of the requirement, would be to use HMAC-SHA256.
-This incorporates a secret key to provide message authentication alongside integrity, verifying the sender's identity.*

 ### Metadata Embedding via Steganography

 To ensure the recipient has the necessary information for decryption without transmitting keys separately, critical parameters are embedded directly into the encrypted image using LSB steganography *before* compression.
 The embedded metadata includes: